 The maximum company tax rate is 28%.

-Any prospect of a comprehensive capital gains or land tax has been ruled out by the current Government led by the National party (new elections are due in 2014).
+Any prospect of a comprehensive capital gains or land tax has been ruled out by the current Government led by the National party.

 New Zealand also has a tax on consumption called Goods and Services Tax (GST).
 It’s a flat rate tax, currently 15%, that is added to almost all purchases.
 However, you don’t pay GST on residential rents and financial services.
 Businesses can recover the GST they pay as an input cost.